Overview of unreinforced masonry (URM) buildings

 - Many URM buildings have deeply recessed with flat or low arched lintels.

 - Some URM buildings may have a row of bolts, tie plates or rosettes along floor lines that are visible from the exterior.

-Some or all of the above characteristics may be present in any given building however presence or absence of one or many of these characteristics is not guarantee that the building is a URM or not.
+Some or all of the above characteristics may be present in any given building however presence or absence of one or many of these characteristics is not a guarantee that the building is a URM or not.
 It is highly recommended that the services of a licensed structural engineer be obtained to confirm if a particular building is a URM.
-The engineer can use various techniques to determine if a building is a URM including: field observations which may include removal of finishes to observe construction, examination of construction documents and testing to confirm presence of any reinforcing steel etc.
+The engineer can use various techniques to determine if a building is a URM, including field observations which may include removal of finishes to observe construction, examination of construction documents, and testing to confirm presence of any reinforcing steel.

 The City of Portland maintains a list of potential Unreinforced Masonry (URM) buildings.